brianshea2/meshmap.net/README.md

 ### How do I get my node on the map?
 These are general requirements.
 Refer to the [official docs](https://meshtastic.org/docs/configuration/) or reach out to the fantastic Meshtastic community
 (such as at [r/meshtastic](https://www.reddit.com/r/meshtastic/)) for additional support.
+- First, make sure you are running a [recent firmware](https://meshtastic.org/downloads/) version
 - Use the default primary channel and encryption key
+- Enable "OK to MQTT" in LoRa configuration (signaling you want your messages uplinked via MQTT)
 - Enable position reports from your node
   - This may mean enabling your node's built-in GPS, sharing your phone's location via the app, or setting a fixed position
+  - Ensure "Position enabled" is enabled on the primary channel
+  - Precise locations are filtered (see important update below -- the default precision will work)

 If your node can be heard by another node already reporting to MQTT, that's it!